 What is PennHIP?

 PennHIP is more than just a radiographic technique.
-It is also a network of veterinarians trained to perform the PennHIP methodology properly and, perhaps most importantly, it is a large scientific database that houses the PennHIP data.
-Radiographs are made by certified PennHIP members worldwide and are sent to the PennHIP Analysis Center for evaluation.
+It is also a network of veterinarians trained to perform the PennHIP methodology properly.
+Perhaps most importantly, it is a large scientific database that houses the PennHIP data.
+Radiographs are made by certified PennHIP members worldwide and the images are sent to the PennHIP Analysis Center for evaluation.
 The resulting data is stored in the database, which is continually monitored as it expands.
 As more information becomes available, the PennHIP laboratory is able to obtain more precise answers to questions about the etiology, prediction and genetic basis of hip dysplasia.

 PennHIP publishes its findings in scientific journals.
 Published information is disseminated to all PennHIP members; it is also shared with interested breed clubs and routinely appears in publications within the dog fancy.